sharadregoti/tyk-docs/tyk-docs/content/api-management/graphql.md

     This command will hot-reload your API Gateway(s) and the new GQL API will be loaded, if you take a look at the output of the Gateway (or the logs), you will see that it should have loaded [Trevorblades API](https://countries.trevorblades.com/) on `/trevorblades/`.

-    Your GQL API is now ready to use.
-We recommend that you secure any GQL API that you want to publish.
+    Your GraphQL API is now ready to use.
+We recommend securing any GraphQL API before publishing it.

     Check the following docs for more on GraphQL-specific security options:
     * [Field based permissions]({{< ref "api-management/graphql#field-based-permissions">}})
     * [Complexity limiting]({{< ref "api-management/graphql#complexity-limiting-1">}})
     * [Introspection]({{< ref "api-management/graphql#introspection">}})

-## Graphql Proxy Only
+## GraphQL Proxy Only

 ### What is GraphQL Proxy Only

-GraphQL Proxy Only is just a GraphQL API with a single datasource and read-only schema.
-Schema will be loaded automatically from GraphQL upstream supporting introspection queries.
+GraphQL Proxy Only is a GraphQL API with a single data source and a read-only schema.
+The schema is automatically loaded from the GraphQL upstream, which must support introspection queries.
-GraphQL API, like other APIs, support policies but with more advanced settings.
+Like other APIs, the GraphQL API supports policies, but with more advanced settings.
-If you want a more detailed explanation about GraphQL in Tyk, checkout [this section](https://tyk.io/docs/graphql/)
+For an intro to GraphQL in Tyk, go to the [overview section]({{< ref "graphql">}}).

 ### Creating a GraphQL API via the Dashboard UI